mibexsoftware/shipit2marketplace/README.md

 version of your plug-in manually, but instead this Bamboo task is able to do it for you.
 It also creates release notes based on the JIRA issues associated with a JIRA project version.

-All you need to do is to add this Bamboo task to your build and configure like follows:
+All you need to do is to add this Bamboo task to your build and configure it as follows:

 ![Screenshot Bamboo task configuration](doc/task-config.png)